Quantum algorithms for approximate function loading

 which is independent of the system size, $n$.
-In Fig. (\ref{fig:circuit-heatmap})\hyperref[fig:results]{ (ii)}, we have depicted the values of $k_0$ at this limit, for $\eta\in[0, 8\pi]$ and $\epsilon\in[0.0001, 0.01]$. \\ \\ Let us finally study the implementation cost of the proposed protocol.
-Collodo et al. \cite{2qubit-efficient} proved that both the error and execution time corresponding to the implementation of single-qubit gates is several orders of magnitude smaller than for two-qubit gates.
-Thus, we only take into account the latter type of gates and ignore single-qubit operations.
-Using the result of \cite{MIKKO1GATES,MIKKO3GATES}, which illustrates how a uniformly-controlled rotation of $k$ qubits can be implemented with $2^{k-1}$ CNOTs, the complexity of the circuit described in Theorem 1 is $\mathcal{O}(2^{k_0(\epsilon)})$, instead of the $\mathcal{O}(2^n)$ required by the Grover-Rudolph algorithm.
+In Fig. (\ref{fig:circuit-heatmap})\hyperref[fig:results] (ii), we have depicted the values of $k_0$ at this limit, for $\eta\in[0, 8\pi]$ and $\epsilon\in[0.0001, 0.01]$. \\ \\ We finally study the implementation cost of the proposed protocol.
+We only take into account the latter type of gates and ignore single-qubit operations \cite{2qubit-efficient}.
+Using the result of \cite{MIKKO1GATES,MIKKO3GATES}, which illustrates how a uniformly-controlled rotation of $k$ qubits can be implemented with $2^{k-1}$ CNOTs, the complexity of the circuit described in Th.~\ref{th:k0} is $\mathcal{O}(2^{k_0(\epsilon)})$.

-\textit{Variational Quantum Circuit.---} Based on the previous protocol, we propose a variational ansatz for loading functions beyond the conditions required by Theorem 1, i.e. functions containing zeros or singular points, which lead to singularities in the second logarithmic derivative.